Erenn09/-cyber-course-portfolio-/unit-1-presecurity/linux-cli-basics/README.md

 ## Goal

-The goal of this assignment was to become comfortable with essential Linux command-line tools.
-I practiced navigation, file manipulation, viewing files, searching, redirection, pipes, permissions, processes, networking and package management on Debian 13.
+The goal of this assignment was to get more comfortable with the Linux command line.

 ## Source